 For a car which is – for all intents and purposes – a sporty number in the mould of the classic Porsche 911, you find a rather generous amount of boot space on offer.
 It’s more than a useable space for day-to-day shopping, boxes and luggage and its shape is such that you’ll find yourself cramming in only the most unwieldy items.

 Altogether you’re gifted a similar amount of space as you’d find in most standard hatchbacks.
 Which is a surprising little bonus.

-The lack of engine allows for a neat little compartment at the front, an area towards the car’s nose which can easily accommodate a carry-on sized suitcase or equivalent.
+The lack of an engine allows for a neat little compartment at the front, an area towards the car’s nose which can easily accommodate a carry-on-sized suitcase or equivalent.

 Still not enough room for lugging things about?
 No problem.
 Each rear seat folds down individually, so you can boost the luggage space quickly and easily should you need to.